Learning to Infer Generative Template Programs for Visual Concepts: Additional Results

 \subsection{Method Ablation Study}

 We run an ablation study to validate different design decisions of our method.
 We compare our described system against the following variants. \textit{Ours - rel} is a variant of our method where we remove parameter relationships from Template Programs.
 As by default we only support parameter relationships for argument types that take on discrete values (i.e. categorical variables) we also investigate a variant of our system that adds parameter relations (static assignment and reuse) for float-typed arguments: \textit{Ours + float rels}.
 We also compare against a version of our method where we remove~\HOLE~tokens, so that instantiations from Template Programs always use the same function call sequence: \textit{Ours - \HOLE}.
+Here, we task our network to specify a single program structure that is applicable across the group without using~\HOLE~tokens, and it is still responsible for declaring parameter relationships.
+As there are no~\HOLE~tokens, the ExpansionNet will not be used, but the ParamNet will still be used to figure out how the instantiations of the Template Program should be parameterized.
 Next we compare against a variant where we remove the Structural Expansion step, so the ParamNet must produce a program from the Template Program directly.
 As it doesn't see the \Expansion~intermediary result, it must fill in~\HOLE~tokens while figuring out how to predict parameter values.
 We call this variant \textit{Ours - \Expansion}.
 Finally, we compare against a variant of our base method without any finetuning, where networks only get to train on synthetic data: \textit{Ours - finetune}

 We evaluate these ablation conditions on the 2D layout domain, and report results of our experiments in Table~\ref{tab:abl_table}.
-We compare our method against these variants with respect to few-shot generation performance (\textit{FD, MMD, Cov}), co-segmentation performance (\textit{mIoU}), and how well the inferred results optimize our objective ~\Objective.
+We compare our method against these variants with respect to few-shot generation performance (\textit{FD, MMD, Cov}), co-segmentation performance (\textit{mIoU}), and how well the inferred results optimize our objective~\Objective.
 For ease of interpretation, we report all results as a percentage of the performance reached with respect to our default version (100\%).

 As shown, our default method achieves the best performance along all of these tracked metrics.
 The variant without finetuning clearly does the worst, as these networks are not specialized for the target dataset.
 The results of this experiment validate our parameter relations design: keeping relations for discrete-valued parameters outperforms either no parameter relations or adding relations for float-valued parameters.
 Using the~\HOLE~construct improves performance quantitatively.
 Moreover this construct is needed to capture complex input concepts that have more than a single expression mode.
 For instance~\HOLE~tokens are required to model the chair concept with armrests and either a regular or pedestal base shown in the bottom left of Figure~\ref{fig:qual_main}.
 Finally, this ablation experiment demonstrates that our decision to use Structural Expansions simplifies the task of the ParamNet; we hypothesize this result is due to the fact that when attending over a~\Expansion, in contrast to attending over the~\Template, all of the functions and parameter-types that will be used in the end instantiation are known.